there are two common permission systems, with the second available as an extension of the first

 path current-process-uid current-process-gid -> file-permissions-for-process

-directories are files that contain entries which associate file-names to file inodes. to read from a directory means to read only the file names of entries. access means translation from file names to file inodes. access is controlled via the execute permission. because of this, the "execute" permission can be called "access" for directories
+directories are files that contain entries which associate file-names to file inodes. to read from a directory means to read only the file names of entries. access needs translation from file names to file inodes. access is controlled via the execute permission. because of this, the "execute" permission could be called "access" permission for directories

 r w x read write execute